AnujanTennathur/NBA_Salaries_With_Machine_Learning/README.md

 # NBA_Salaries_And_Player_Position_With_Machine_Learning
 IMPORTANT NOTE: Project is in progress, more models and data will be added to this repository.
+Also, to view code in slide form, download and knit code.

 A comprehensive look at NBA salaries and NBA Player Positions through machine learning modeling.